WanderlandTravelers/wanderlandtravelers.com/_posts/2019-08-20-dealing-with-water-damage.md

 I make it sound straightforward but of course there were lots of little snags, surprises, and difficulties with removing the siding, pulling out hundreds of stubborn rusty staples, and digging out rotten wood and deciding what was salvageable.

-While Brad focused on removing and replacing the rotten wood, I spent several weeks cleaning each and every aluminim panel.
+While Brad focused on removing and replacing the rotten wood, I spent several weeks cleaning each and every aluminum panel.
 There was butyl tape and residue to be removed and cleaned (I cleaned with mineral spirits), and there was sometimes silicone caulk to remove which was more time consuming.
 Sometimes I scratched the paint trying to get all the gunk off, and there were rusty spots that also needed paint to prevent further corrosion -- so after cleaning the panels I painted the compromised spots.
 There were even a few panels where rust had eaten all the way through the aluminum so I used a patch to fill that in before sanding and painting.

 {% include image.html img="Trailer6.jpg" title="trailer siding being cleaned" caption="This process took so much longer than I ever expected" %}